thunderheadone/one-sdk-android/README.md

 *Note:*
 - This method should be used when displaying optimziations programmatically and you need to capture the user's response.
-- This will send a `PUT` request to ONE.
+- This will send a `PUT` request to ONE or Interaction Studio.
 - When sending Interaction requests programmatically, please ensure the Interaction starts with a `/` and only contains letters, numbers and/or dashes.

 ### Identity sync
 #### Identity sync with ONE

-To synchronise the Chrome Mobile identity set by our ONE Tag with the current app identity, call:
+To synchronise the Chrome Mobile identity set by the ONE Tag, or Interaction Studio Tag, with the current app identity, call:

 ```java
 One one = One.getInstance(getApplicationContext());